 Not only they are good and nutritious to you and your human family members, but they are also great for your guinea pigs.

-Fennel is a self-seeding plant and can grow very easily; it requires little or no care at all.
+Fennel grows very easily; it requires little or no care.

-Guinea pigs eat it and love it, especially the green fronds.
+Guinea pigs love this herb, especially the green fronds.

 What Is Fennel?

-The botanical name of fennel is Foeniculum vulgare and it comes from the carrot family.
+Foeniculum vulgare (fennel) is a flowering plant that comes from the carrot family.

 The color of a fennel plant is green and white having yellow flowers and feathery leaves.

-Fennel is rich in vitamins and also contains minerals such as selenium, calcium, magnesium, iron, and manganese.
+It is rich in vitamins and minerals such as selenium, calcium, magnesium, iron, and manganese.